 Platform: PlayStation 4

-Uncharted 4: A Thief's End currently rules our list of the top video games in the world right now, and it could well stay there for a while: the conclusion to Naughty Dog's legendary action series could be one of the finest games ever crafted, to be quite honest.
+Uncharted 4: A Thief's End currently rules our list of the top video games in the world right now and it could stay there for a while: the conclusion to Naughty Dog's legendary action series could be one of the finest games ever crafted, to be honest.

 Platforms: PC, PS4, Xbox One

-This team-based shooter pulls all the right influence from Team Fortress 2 but then amplifies everything, delivering a huge cast of diverse and wonderful heroes, delightfully punched-up presentation, and an incredible, insatiable urge to keep playing.
-We'll be playing Overwatch for years, surely – you might as well join us.
+This team-based shooter pulls all the right influences from Team Fortress 2 then amplifies everything, delivering a huge cast of diverse and wonderful heroes, delightfully punched-up presentation and an incredible, insatiable urge to keep playing.
+We'll be playing Overwatch for years and you might as well join us.

 Tom Clancy's The Division